-Annex 01 – Recommendation #1: Establishing an Empowered Community for Enforcing Community Power
+Annex 01 – Recommendation #1: Establishing an Empowered Community for Enforcing Community Powers

 1. Summary

 Under California law and the current Bylaws of the Internet Corporation for Assigned Names and Numbers (ICANN), the ICANN Board has the final responsibility for the activities and affairs of ICANN.